matthew-humphrey/nmssavetool/README.md

 This is a simple tool to allow decoding, encoding, and convenient editing operations on saves for the No Man's Sky game.

-NMS 1.38 users will need to use [the latest beta version](https://github.com/matthew-humphrey/nmssavetool/releases/tag/v2.0.1.6-beta-4)
+NMS 1.38 users will need to use the [latest beta version](https://github.com/matthew-humphrey/nmssavetool/releases/tag/v2.0.1.6-beta-4)

-NMS 1.37 and earlier can use the [Latest release version](https://github.com/matthew-humphrey/nmssavetool/releases/latest)
+NMS 1.37 and earlier can use the [latest release version](https://github.com/matthew-humphrey/nmssavetool/releases/latest)

 ---
 ## Usage